GSA/ficam-access/pages/PACS-guide.md

 *	Fingerprint sensor

 Used with PIV Card Readers and the Pin Pad to provide 3 factor authentication.
-The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a federal facility.
+The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a Federal facility.
 Off-Card Biometric Comparison requires a PIN to be utilized with your finger print Biometric.
 The fingerprint sensor will also require a PIN Pad to allow the PIV Card PIN to be entered.
 On Card Biometric Comparison (OCC) doesn’t require a PIN Pad but no OCC Biometric reader has been submitted to the GSA for approval.

 *	Other biometric modalities

 Iris comparison is the only other allowable biometric.
 As of today, no iris readers have been GSA approved.
-An iris scanner/reader (when approved) can be utilized to access biometric data stored on the PIV Card to provide physical access to a federal facility.
+An iris scanner/reader (when approved) can be utilized to access biometric data stored on the PIV Card to provide physical access to a Federal facility.

 * LCD Display

-Provide PACS visual notifications to PIV Card-holders.
+Provide PACS visual notifications to PIV Cardholders.
 Visual notifications can include error messages; proceed or stop messages or some other type of notification to alert or direct an individual.
 Intergrated into PACS.

 * LED lights

-Similar to LCD displays in that they are used to provide a visual message to the PIV Card-holder.
-LED lights can be used to display a green arrow to inform an individual to proceed through a gate/turnstile once a PIV Card-holder credentials have been validated and the individual is authorized and granted access to the facility.
+Similar to LCD displays in that they are used to provide a visual message to the PIV Cardholder.
+LED lights can be used to display a green arrow to inform an individual to proceed through a gate/turnstile once a PIV Cardholder credentials have been validated and the individual is authorized and granted access to the facility.
 Intergrated into PACS.

 *	Audio announcers